 This classic recipe is The Best Vegan Chili Ever!
-Made with basic pantry ingredients, it’s gluten-free and easily ready in under an hour.
+It's easy to make, uses basic pantry ingredients, and it's gluten-free.
 This hearty one-pot vegan chili can be made on the stovetop, in the slow cooker, or Instant Pot.

 Well, I’m breaking that streak today with the best vegan chili EVER!
 And that’s no exaggeration either!

 This chili recipe has been in the works since last year and I’m finally ready to share it with you guys.
 It’s a meatless recipe with a hearty, classic flavor everyone will enjoy.